No Sweat: The Ultimate Post-Gym Makeup Routine

 Finally, a quick coat of mascara finishes off the natural look enough to take me through shopping, brunch or a lazy day.
 I tend to focus on technique rather than the amount of mascara I use by applying it while looking down at a mirror and starting at the root of my lashes before wiggling the wand and then sweeping it through to the ends.

 My favourite for natural-looking volume as well as condition ingredients that look after lashes is Wander Beauty’s Mile High Club Volume and Length Mascara.

 While that covers lazy day makeup, if I’m going somewhere exciting or a bit more formal and want to amp up the look a little more I also throw in an easy-to-use eye shadow palette.

 My preference is for neutral shades which can work for most situations and formulas which can be applied with fingers- making it so quick to do either a wash of colour or a smoky look, depending on what I want.

-My favourite palette for ease of use and neutral colours which work everywhere is Roen’s 75° Warm Eye Shadow Palette (£37 for 4.2 g, Cult Beauty), with enough shade range to carry offer a lid colour, a darker tone for lining the eyes, and a light gold for highlighting brow bones.
+My favourite palette for ease of use and neutral colours which work everywhere is Roen’s 75° Warm Eye Shadow Palette, with enough shade range to offer a lid colour, a darker tone for lining the eyes, and a light gold for highlighting brow bones.

-Post work out skin can be sensitive so I like to stick to gentle formulas as well as using that hard-earned glow to create a natural-looking, dewy base.
-I save time (and money) by enhancing any natural colour with a product that can be used on both lips and cheeks and eye products that can be used for both day and night.
+Post-workout skin can be sensitive so I like to stick to gentle formulas as well as using that hard-earned glow to create a natural-looking, dewy base.
+I save time (and money) by enhancing any natural colour with a product that can be used on both lips and cheeks and eye products that can be used both day and night.